How Can I Create Great Live Content on Social Media During my Small Business Event?

-If your financial and business plan has been drafted (if not, you can download our free template for financial business plan here), you’ll already know who your target audience is, so focus on giving these people the information they need.
+If your financial and business plan has been drafted (if not, you can download our free business plan templates), you’ll already know who your target audience is, so focus on giving these people the information they need.

 Here are a few tips for your live coverage to go smoothly.